Okay, so back to the supermarket soon after the trip on Sunday, but this time it was my turn.

 “Oh,” said the woman, startled, jerking back.

-She even gave me time, after I’d paid, to pack up my shopping bag.
+She even gave me time, after I’d given her my money, to pack up my shopping bag.
 Usually, once you’ve paid, the cashier starts ringing up the next person’s shopping who comes charging through, on your heels.
 No one usually waits for anyone here.
-A measure of restraint on Day 1.
-But also: suspicion, and fear.
-This is the new concept of social distance.
+So, there’s a measure of restraint on Day 1.
+But also: suspicion, fear and the hysteria noted above.
+These are all part of the new concept of social distance.